The people of Ontario just reminded all of us very powerfully of why we need PR! So did the Toronto Star editorial supporting it, a first.

 In any election, as Prof. Dennis Pilon says: "Now keep in mind that, when you change the voting system, you also change the incentives that affect the kinds of decisions that voters might make.
 For instance, we know that, when every vote counts, voters won't have to worry about splitting the vote, or casting a strategic vote.
 Thus, we should expect that support for different parties might change."

-This was the stronghold of Doug Ford’s false majority.
-PC voters cast only 49% of the votes in York Region and Durham Region, yet elected 14 of the 15 MPPs.
-With MMP, instead of electing only one NDP member, they would have also elected a New Democrat regional MPP such as Sarah Labelle, four Liberal regional MPPs (maybe Steven Del Duca, Amber Bowen, Kelly Dunn and Sandra Tam), and a Green MPP (such as teacher Julie Stewart), along with eight PCs.
+PC voters cast only 38.2% of the votes in Toronto and York Region, yet elected 22 of the 35 MPPs.
+With MMP, instead of electing only four Liberal members, these voters would have also elected seven Liberal regional MPPs (maybe Steven Del Duca, Soo Wong, Arlena Hebert, Lee Fairclough, Jonathan Tsao, Paul Saguil and Sandra Tam), and two Green regional MPPs (such as Dianne Saxe and Abhijeet Manay), along with 14 PCs and eight New Democrats.

-Voters electing 13 MPPs from Peel Region and Oakville would, instead of electing only PCs, have elected three or four Regional Liberal MPPs (maybe Alison Gohel, Dipika Damerla, Imran Mian or Elizabeth Mendes), and two New Democrats (maybe incumbent MPPs Gurratan Singh and Sara Singh), along with about seven Progressive Conservatives.
+Voters electing 12 MPPs from Peel Region would, instead of electing only PCs, have elected three or four Regional Liberal MPPs (maybe Dipika Damerla, Imran Mian and Elizabeth Mendes), and two New Democrats (maybe incumbent MPPs Gurratan Singh and Sara Singh), along with about seven Progressive Conservatives.

-Voters electing eight MPPs from Mid-East Ontario would, instead of electing only one Liberal and seven PCs, have elected a Liberal regional MPP (such as Greg Dempsey), along with two New Democrats (maybe Kingston’s Mary Rita Holland and Peterborough’s Jen Deck) and four local PC MPPs.
+Voters electing 13 MPPs from Mid-East Ontario would, instead of electing only one New Democrat, one Liberal and 11 PCs, have elected two Liberal regional MPPs (such as Amber Bowen from Ajax and Peterborough’s Greg Dempsey), along with two New Democrats (maybe Kingston’s Mary Rita Holland and Whitby’s Sara Labelle or Peterborough’s Jen Deck), one Green (Haliburton’s Tom Regina or Frontenac’s Dr. Marlene Spruyt) and seven local PC MPPs.

 Eastern Ontario (Ottawa—Cornwall)

-Voters electing 11 MPPs from Eastern Ontario would, instead of electing only two New Democrats, have elected a regional NDP MPP (maybe Ottawa’s Melissa Coenraad or Lyra Evans) and a Green such as teacher Cody Zulinski, along with three Liberals and four PCs.
+Voters electing 11 MPPs from Eastern Ontario would, instead of electing only two New Democrats, have elected a regional NDP MPP (maybe Ottawa’s Melissa Coenraad or Lyra Evans) and a Green such as Christian Proulx, along with three Liberals and four PCs.

 Central West (Waterloo—Bruce—Simcoe)

-Voters electing 15 MPPs from Central West Ontario would, instead of electing only two New Democrats and a Green but no Liberals, have elected another New Democrat MPP such as Karen Meissner and three Liberals such as Jeff Lehman, Ted Crysler, and Selwyn Hicks or Surekha Shenoy, along with Green leader Mike Schreiner and a second Green MPP (Matt Richter), and seven local PC MPPs.
+Voters electing 14 MPPs from Central West Ontario would, instead of electing only two New Democrats and a Green but no Liberals, have elected another New Democrat MPP such as Elmira’s Karen Meissner or Barrie’s Pekka Reinio, and three Liberals such as Jeff Lehman, Ted Crysler, and Selwyn Hicks or Surekha Shenoy, along with Green leader Mike Schreiner and a second Green MPP (Matt Richter), and six local PC MPPs.

-Voters electing 13 MPPs from Central South Ontario would, instead of electing no Liberal or Green MPP, have elected two regional Liberal MPPs (such as Mariam Manaa and Sameera Ali) and a Green regional MPP like Sandy Crawley (former national President of ACTRA), along with four New Democrat MPPs, five PCs, and independent Bobbi Ann Brady.
+Voters electing 15 MPPs from Central South Ontario would, instead of electing no Liberal or Green MPP, have elected three regional Liberal MPPs (such as Oakville’s Alison Gohel, Milton’s Sameera Ali and Kaniz Mouli) and a Green regional MPP like Sandy Crawley, along with four New Democrat MPPs, six PCs, and independent Bobbi Ann Brady.

-Voters electing 12 MPPs from Southwest Ontario would, instead of electing no Liberal MPP, have elected two regional Liberal MPPs (maybe London’s Kate Graham and Windsor councillor Gary Kaschak or former St. Thomas Mayor Heather Jackson), along with four New Democrats and six PCs.
+Voters electing 12 MPPs from Southwest Ontario would, instead of electing no Liberal MPP, have elected two regional Liberal MPPs (maybe London’s Kate Graham and former St. Thomas Mayor Heather Jackson or Windsor councillor Gary Kaschak), along with four New Democrats and six PCs.

-Voters electing 12 MPPs from Northern Ontario would, instead of electing only no Liberal MPP, have elected two regional Liberal MPPs such as Rob Barrett, Selby Ch’ng or David Farrow, along with five New Democrat MPPs and five PCs.
+Voters electing 12 MPPs from Northern Ontario would, instead of electing only no Liberal MPP, have elected two regional Liberal MPPs such as Shelby Ch’ng (or Rob Barrett) and David Farrow, along with five New Democrat MPPs and five PCs.

 What sort of government would Ontario have had?